Silverliee/moonbot/README.md

 # moonbot
 Drama Quee Serveur Experimental Bot.

-Develop by me for me and my friend,
+Develop by me for me and my friends,

 List of commands :